Jarred6068/MRPC_support/GMAC analysis/README_gmac.txt

 1. GMAC outputs 2 sets of p-values for the mediation test (1) the p-value considering only known confounders and (2) the p-value adjusted for known and selected covariates (adjusted for any/all selected PC's) we used only the latter

-2. The rate of type 1 errors for the p-values retained in (1.) was controlled using an FDR of 10% and the resulting q-values were returned
+2. The rate of type 1 errors for the p-values retained in (1.) was controlled using an FDR of 10% (Yang et al., 2020 reports a 5% FDR control in Table 1.) and the resulting q-values were returned
    (i.e the function run.postproc() in GMACpostproc.R)

 3. based on the q-values, the number of remaining significant tests were counted and the significant trios were kept and non-significant removed.